-As I mentioned the previous section the taste of Rose black tea is going to depend largely on which type of black tea that you use with your rose petals.
-For this flavor profile I have chosen to use earl grey black tea.
+As I mentioned in the previous section the taste of Rose black tea is going to depend largely on which type of black tea that you use with your rose petals.
+For this flavor profile, I have chosen to use earl grey black tea.
 Largely because it’s what I have on hand while I’m writing this so I can get a good first him Taste of the tea as I’m writing the article.

 The result is that this is going to have a little bit of a citrusy flavor from the Bergamot oils that give earl grey black tea its characteristic flavor.
-If you use just a plain black tea you won’t have that Citrus flavor you’ll just have the malty flavor of the black tea itself.
+If you use just plain black tea you won’t have that Citrus flavor you’ll just have the malty flavor of the black tea itself.

 Bold And Malty

 The Bold malty flavor of a good black tea is certainly noticeable in this tea blend.
-I think in order to really appreciate a black tea and rose tea blend you probably are going to need to enjoy black tea to begin with.
+I think in order to really appreciate a black tea and rose tea blend you probably are going to need to enjoy black tea, to begin with.
 The rose tea does bring a nice Floral flavor to the blend but it is at its heart still a black tea with all that goes with that.
 If you don’t enjoy the Malty and bold Flavor of a black tea then I would probably pass on this tea blend.

 Bright And Floral And Refreshing